shenfe/puppeteer-service/README.md

 **socket and echo**

-The `socket` option specifies a handler for websocket data at client side.
+The `socket` option specifies a handler for WebSocket data at client side.
 Correspondingly, the function `echo`, which is callable inside the "page runner function", is a built-in function whose responsibility is to transfer data to the right socket connection with the client.

 #### Option 2: Send a Request Directly